-In St Lucia on my 40th birthday, a local told us, “I wish I had a French passport, then I would be able to travel freely, wherever I want.”
+In St Lucia on my 40th birthday, a local told us, “I wish I had a French passport, like they do on some other Caribbean islands, then I would be able to travel freely, wherever I want.”

 Effectively, he couldn’t leave the island.
 To travel almost anywhere in the world, he needed a visa, which he could only obtain from Barbados.
 St Lucia is poor.
 With 30% unemployment, the likelihood of most St Lucians being able to afford to travel to Barbados to get a visa was close to zero.
 The man did not have Freedom of Movement; his options were limited.
 He could not choose where to go to live and work nor could he go elsewhere for a holiday, to study or to better himself.
 He lived in what we would call paradise, but we had choices.
 For him, it might as well have been a prison.